The calculator below groups the input text characters into Unicode blocks and counts the number of characters belonging to one or another block.

 Blocks and scripts relation

-Despite the fact that the name of the blocks often corresponds to some script, not all block characters belong to this script.
-Moreover one block may contain characters for several scripts, for example, 0370..03FF Greek and Coptic.
+Even though the blocks' names often correspond to some script, not all block characters belong to this script.
+Moreover, one block may contain characters for several scripts, for example, 0370..03FF, Greek and Coptic.
 And the characters of one script can be scattered over several blocks.

 The following calculator counts the number of characters belonging to Unicode scripts.